Travel & conservation company, since 1991

 13. Of the nine countries allowing trophy hunting of lions in 2013, eight have quotas set higher than current recommendations.

-14. South Africa’s lion hunting industry is predominantly of captive-bred lions, with little impact on wild lion populations.
+14. South Africa’s lion hunting industry is predominantly captive-bred lions, with little impact on wild lion populations.

 15. Proponents support trophy hunting as a conservation tool for the lion if it is practised in a sustainable and scientifically based manner because it can provide incentives for the conservation of large tracts of prime habitat and funding for park and reserve management, anti-poaching activities, and security activities.